kevinbarabash/beignet/design/mvp/10_extensibility.md

 files that need to be kept up to date and may result in merge conflicts with other generated types.

-Crochet will solve these issues by providing a plugin API for the type system that can:
+Escalier will solve these issues by providing a plugin API for the type system that can:

 - infer structured types based on literals (strings, regexes, tagged template